Canada's Longest Running Marathon

 On August 10, 1963 nineteen men lined up at Glenmore Stadium to run the first Calgary Marathon, and what was also the first marathon ever to be run in Western Canada.

-Discover more about the history of the race, pushed forward by Calgarian Doug Kyle (pictured), who also won the race in the inaugural year and still volunteers to this day.
+Discover more about the history of the race, pushed forward by Calgarian Doug Kyle (pictured), who also won the race in the inaugural year and continues to support the Calgary Marathon to this day.

 Dream of Olympic Trials